ImranSah/ImranSah/README.md

 ### 🧐 More About Me

 - 💼 Software Engineer at [SmartQ](https://www.thesmartq.com/)
-- 🌱 &nbsp; I’m currently learning Typescript;
+- 🌱 &nbsp; I’m currently learning Typescript and working on my Data Structures and Algorithms;
+- 💻 &nbsp; I love exploring new tech stack and building cool stuffs.
 - 💬 &nbsp; Ask me about anything tech related, I am happy to help;
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/imran-sah-951521161/)
   <!-- - 🔭 &nbsp; I’m currently working on  -->